 Shower facilities for the North Campus Academic Spine area are located in Alumni Arena.
 Daily locker-room use is free and long-term rentals are available for a fee.
 Locks and towel service are provided with paid rentals.

 Ellicott Complex: Shower facilities in the Ellicott Complex are available in Greiner Hall from 8:30 am - 11 pm daily.
 The key must be signed out from the Greiner Hall Office and returned when finished.
-In addition, a shower Creekside Village located at the community building and is available weekdays 9 am - 9 pm, weekends from 12 pm to 9 pm.
+In addition, there is a shower at Creekside Village located at the community building and is available weekdays 9 am - 9 pm, weekends from 12 pm to 9 pm.
 The key must be signed out from the Creekside Village office and returned when finished.

 - South Campus: Shower facilities on the South Campus are available in Clark Hall.
 Daily locker use is free to faculty, staff, students and recreation permit holders.
 Locks are provided with valid ID.
 There is currently a waiting list for long-term rentals.

 Bicycle MaintenanceBicycle repair kits are available at the locations below:

-- Parking & Transportation Services (Spaulding Quad, North Campus)
+- Parking and Transportation Services (Spaulding Quad, North Campus)

 - Wellness Education Services (Student Union, North Campus)